 The process of murder:

 After a section of boxcars had been moved onto the ramp, the Jews were unloaded and told to leave their luggage by the train.
 They were marched into the reception area where they were given a speech by one of the Nazis.
 The Jews were told that they were being sent further East to work and that they would be able to stay with their families.
-Then, they were told that they and their clothing needed to be disinfected for hygienic purpose.
+Then, they were told that their bodies and their clothes needed to be disinfected for hygienic purpose.
 After a shower, their luggage, clothing, and valuables would be returned to them.

 New arrivals were separated into two groups: (1) men, and (2) women and children.
 In Treblinka and Belzec, each group undressed separately in different barracks.
 However, in Sobibor, the men had to undress outside while the women and children were allowed to undress in a barrack.
 They were told to leave their clothing where they could later find them.

 First, the group of naked men was driven into the tube (the “Schlauch”), which was guarded by Ukrainians with dogs.
-There were then driven into the gas chamber in the extermination area.
+They were then driven into the gas chamber in the extermination area.
 The women and children followed later, after they had their hair cut off.

 Meanwhile, the Bahnhofskommando (ramp Jews) cleaned the boxcars and removed any dead bodies or luggage.
 The Nazis took the luggage, clothing, and valuables, which were later sorted and shipped to Germany.

 Once one group of arrivals had disappeared into the tube, the empty boxcars were pushed out of the camp and another set of full boxcars moved in.
 This process was repeated until the entire transport was exterminated.

 The Nazis selected some Jews from the transports to work in the extermination camps.
 In the administration area, Jewish women worked as maids and cooks for the SS.
 Jewish males worked in various trades needed for camp operation.